PubInv/PubInv/ideas/Project #19: Single-chamber biochar producer and stove.md

 * Gassifying stoves depend on a secondary air which is heated first then added to the stream of gases produced by the fire chamber, thus more fully combusting all of the gas products.
 I haven't seen any design that actually switches over to using purely syngas by cutting off oxygen in the fire chamber.
 * Rocket stoves use a forced updraft in a J-shape to provide a great deal of oxygen to produce a fast, clean comubustion.
 * Retort -- This is the basic biochar producing feature.
 A great practical example using a tempperatures sensor is here: http://www.biochar.info/biochar.CarbonZero-Experimental-Biochar-Kiln.cfml  where it gives practical advice on the temperature.
 Again, this design is lighting second fire under the retort rather than using the fuel in the retort and then cutting of oxygen as I am suggesting.
+This is a wonderful reasource as it gives practical advice on monitoring the temperature (i.e., pyrolisys begins at 320C, goal temperature is 360C to 420C.)
+It also suggests using thermocouple wire for measuring temperature.
+It also shows that it is possible for the fire to get too hot (up to 1000C), which will tend to destroy the stove parts, is dangerous, and decreases the amount of biochar produced.
+* Afterburner -- My current design does not have an afterburner.
+I may have to add that to my design based on the excellent exposition by CarbonZero above.

 # Design